-Windows 8’s Start screen and Desktop app live in very separate worlds on your Surface.
-The Start screen is modern, while the Desktop app is traditional.
-They look and behave nothing alike, and, for the most part, they each work apart from each other.
+The Windows Start screen and Desktop app live in very separate worlds on your Surface.
+The Start screen is modern, whereas the Desktop app is traditional.
+They look and behave nothing alike, and, for the most part, they each work apart from the other.

 Sometimes, though, it’s helpful to mix the two, perhaps placing your Calendar app next to your desktop to show your next appointment.

-Windows 8 does that with a feat called snapping an app, and the result looks like the figure.
+Windows does that with a feat called snapping an app.

 Follow these steps to snap any Start screen app to the side of the Desktop app or any other app:

 Open the Desktop app and then return to the Start screen and open your desired Start screen app.

-To reach the Start screen from the desktop, tap the Start button or press the Windows key at the bottom of your Surface’s screen.
-Find the app you want to view alongside the desktop, and tap the app to bring it to the screen.
+To reach the Start screen from the desktop, tap the Start button or press the Windows key at the bottom of the screen.
+Find the app you want to view alongside the desktop and then tap the app to bring it to the screen.